Jacob-J-Richards/DS_DA_Projects/Delinquency/ReadMe.md

-To evaluate the effectiveness of the model and optimal decision threshold, we produce an ROC curve from the predicted outcome produced by the model and known outcome against the known outcome.
+To evaluate the effectiveness of the model and optimal decision threshold, we produce an ROC curve from the predicted outcome produced by the model and known outcome.

 ``` r
     library(pROC)